mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 	if (true) Process();
 	```

+This must be done in all implementations.

-2. Always add an XML-comments in all public implementations.
+#### Always add an XML-comments in all public implementations

 	- *Methods*
 	- *Properties*